 The Big Four Economic Indicators: September Nonfarm Employment

-Note: This commentary has been updated to include Friday's release of Nonfarm Employment for September.
+Note: This commentary has been updated to include this morning's release of Nonfarm Employment for September.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 - Industrial Production

 - Real Personal Income (excluding Transfer Receipts)

 As the adjacent thumbnail of the past year illustrates, Nonfarm Employment was in an upward trend until September.
 September's 33K decrease in total nonfarm payrolls was accompanied by a combined 38K downward revision for July and August, the likely result of Hurricanes Harvey and Irma.
 The unemployment rate ticked down to 4.2%.
 The Investing.com consensus was for 90K new jobs and the unemployment rate to remain at 4.4%.